 8. Property tax policies that discourage land-banking by taxing land rather than buildings;

-9. Coordinated development of blocks to address parking, stormwater, and other collective issues collectively rather than on a lot-by-lot basis;
+9. Coordinated development of blocks to address parking, stormwater, and other neighborhood issues collectively rather than on a lot-by-lot basis;

 10. Eliminating on-site parking requirements;